BinarCode/vue-form-wizard/README.md

 There are many tab wizards out there in the wild, but most of them are jQuery based and once you have a lot of tabs, they are hard to manage/modify or customize in an easy declarative way.

-Vue-tab-wizard is a simple component which simplifies your tab wizard and lets you focus on the function part of your app rather than wasting time on details.
+Vue-tab-wizard is a simple component which simplifies your tab wizard and lets you focus on the functional part of your app rather than wasting time on details.
 Just forget about id's, external scripts and jQuery dependencies
 ```html
 <tab-wizard>